Illinois Compiled Statutes

 electronic means or in the form of a recording to the Board for its

-This hearing shall take place the month following the inmate's parole or aftercare release interview.
-If the inmate's parole or aftercare release interview is rescheduled then the Prisoner Review Board shall promptly notify the State's Attorney of the new date.
-The person eligible for parole or aftercare release shall be heard at the next scheduled en banc hearing date.
-If the case is to be continued, the State's Attorney's office and the attorney or representative for the person eligible for parole or aftercare release will be notified of any continuance within 5 business days.
+This hearing shall take place the month following the inmate's parole interview.
+If the inmate's parole interview is rescheduled then the Prisoner Review Board shall promptly notify the State's Attorney of the new date.
+The person eligible for parole shall be heard at the next scheduled en banc hearing date.
+If the case is to be continued, the State's Attorney's office and the attorney or representative for the person eligible for parole will be notified of any continuance within 5 business days.
 The State's Attorney may waive the written notice.

 (f) The victim of the violent crime for which the prisoner has been

-sentenced shall receive notice of a parole or aftercare release hearing as provided in paragraph
+sentenced shall receive notice of a parole hearing as provided in paragraph

 (4) of subsection (d) of Section 4.5 of the Rights of Crime Victims and Witnesses